chessh-org/chessh-backend/README.md

 Don't worry about the login, that doesn't affect anything for the moment.
 It may in a future update, though ;)

+This repository contains the ches.sh backend.
+It implements chess, some plaintext frontends, and the API.

 ## Technical stuff

 I'm using [perftree](https://github.com/agausmann/perftree) for debugging.
 This